larryfox/website/writing/sort-and-sort-by.md

 date = 2014-06-29
 ~~~

-A quick brief of Ruby’s sorting algorithm.
+A quick brief of Ruby’s sorting algorithms.

 ~~~ruby
 @count = 0